Ayokunle6/alx-low_level_programming-1/0x00-hello_world/README.md

 2. Using the gcc command to generate an assembly code of a c code and saving the output file with a .s extension instead of .c
 3. Using the gcc command to compile a c file and creating an executeable name for it (gcc cfile -o exename)
 4. My first Code using the puts function
+5. Using the printf function in C programming.